jpartain89/Software-Install-Guides/docs/archive/downloader/openvpn.rst

 Secure Downloading
 ------------------

-This specific how-to is in the :ref:`downloaders` section of my how-to's because this is for setting up an OpenVPN connection to a paid-for service, not from your, say, cell phone back home again.
+This specific how-to is in the :ref:`archived-downloaders` section of my how-to's because this is for setting up an OpenVPN connection to a paid-for service, not from your, say, cell phone back home again.

 ----
 Info